dai-shi/proxy-memoize/README.md

 // proxy-memozie
 // If the .completed property changes inside state, the selector does NOT change
-// this is because we track only the accessed property (todos.text) and can ignore
+// because we track only the accessed property (todos.text) and can ignore
 // the unrelated change
 const todoTextsSelector = memoize(state => state.todos.map(todo => todo.text));
 ```